tester0077/wxMS/README.md

 This file MUST be included in every source and MUST be the first included file.

-- The MIME decoding part uses the library mimetic from Stefano Barbato with permission to use as part of wxWidgets obtainedm as per comment in the code:
+- The MIME decoding part uses the library mimetic from Stefano Barbato with permission to use as part of wxWidgets obtained,  as per comment in the code:
 ```Licence:     wxWidgets licence
  This file has been copied from the project Mimetic
 (http://codesink.org/mimetic_mime_library.html) and relicenced from the MIT